thepeergroup/aspen/README.md

 $ bundle exec bin/aspen compile ./Example/example.aspen
 ```

-Its should generate a `.cql` file in the `Example` folder that looks this:
+It should generate a `.cql` file in the `Example` folder that looks this:

 ```cypher
 MERGE (person_matt:Person { name: "Matt" })